To appeal to us, you can write or email us.

-In order to consider your appeal, we need to know why you are unhappy with the operator's response and to look at all previous correspondence.
-Therefore, if possible:
+We need to know why you are unhappy with the operator's response and to look at all previous correspondence.

 - when posting your complaint to us, please enclose any background papers

-- when using the online form or e-mailing us, please include as much information as possible
+- when e-mailing us, please include as much information as possible

 If you are unable to do this, we will need to ask the operator to provide any background papers.
-If you do not wish us to do this, we will be unable to take forward your appeal.
+Until we look at all the correspondence we will not be able to move forward with your appeal.

 How we work

-• Explained the steps taken or going to take to deal with the problem where applicable
+- Explained the steps taken to deal with the problem where applicable

 Beyond London TravelWatch

-Unfortunately, there may be times when we are not able to achieve the outcome you want.
+Unfortunately, even though we have handled your complaint in line with our complaints procedure there may still be times when we are not able to achieve the outcome you want.
 If you feel that we have not handled your complaint properly, please contact the caseworker dealing with your complaint in the first instance.